A region of a view that generates mouse-tracking and cursor-update events when the pointer is over that region.

 - macOS 10.5+

 When creating a tracking-area object, you specify a rectangle (in the view’s coordinate system), an owning object, and one or more options, along with (optionally) a dictionary of data.
-Once it’s created, you add the tracking-area object to a view using the
+After it’s created, you add the tracking-area object to a view using the

 add method.
 Depending on the options specified, the owner of the tracking area receives